quantleaf/query/API.md

 *concurrencySize (Optional*

 This value indicates how many schemas can be searched at once.
 What this means is that if this value is *2* then all possible pairs of schemas are evaluated where common fields exist.
-This pairs are then treated as a new schema, which can be quired upon.
+This pairs are then treated as a new schema, which can be queried upon.

 Default value is 1 (no concurrency).
 A value of -1 indicates that the concurrency value is set to be equal to the amount of schemas (all possible schema combinations are found).

+With a value of 1 you can still make multiple queries per query text, but one query can only refer to one schema.

-**Overall Limitations: Total number of fields has to be less than 250.
+**Overall limitations: Total number of fields has to be less than 250.
 If the *concurrencySize* is greater than 1 then you can not calcuate the total number of fields by summing the fields of each schema, instead write and perform a test request and see whether you schemas are compatible with this limit.**

-> Note: Latency is highly dependent of the amount and type of schemas and schema fields used.
+> Note: Latency is highly dependent of the total amount of schema fields.
 Performance might potentielly improve by introducing language filters and/or set the *fuzzy* parameter to *false* as the probability of finding a query decreases.
 However keep in mind that having a large language space (cover multiple languages and handle spelling errors) is something that can truly enhance the quality of the services using this endpoint.

 ---
 ### Entity *Schema*